 Daniella Budd - Dance Movement Psychotherapist

-Daniella has a Master's Degree in Dance Movement Pyschotherapy, and is a member of The Association of Dance Movement Psychotherapy (ADMP).
+Daniella has a Master's Degree in Dance Movement Pyschotherapy, and is a full member of The Association of Dance Movement Psychotherapy (ADMP).
 DMP uses movement as a form of communication and expression to assist integration of the body and mind.
-Daniella understands that words may not be easy for some of our boys, and offers a more creative outlet in a relaxed atmosphere.
+Daniella understands that words may not be easy for some of our boys, and offers a creative outlet within a more relaxed atmosphere.

 Daniella has a keen interest in working with the body to facilitate development.
-She draws upon frameworks from Rudolf Laban and integrates these ideas with Kestenberg's Movement Analysis to gain a whole sense of developmental stages within a child and how to develop what may be lost.
+She draws upon frameworks from Rudolf Laban and integrates these ideas with Kestenberg's Movement Analysis to gain a whole sense of developmental stages within a young person, and move these along at a pace that is safe.

 Mandy Neilson - Art Psychotherapist

-Her therapeutic experience ranges from working in a specialised school for children in foster care and adoption, working with adolescents with SEMH, families of army personnel, families who have experienced domestic violence and in mainstream education, and running a counselling service for a children's charity in a primary school in South London.
+Her previous experience ranges from working in a specialised school for children in foster care and adoption, working with adolescents with SEMH, families of army personnel, families who have experienced domestic violence and in mainstream education.